oracle/terraform-provider-oci/docs/solutions/hypervisors/kvm/kvm-nested/README.md

 - Attach the secondary network interface (in PCI-passthrough mode) as network interfaces to the guest VM.

-- We don't cover the setup of the Guest VM, but you can connect to it via VNC.
+- We don't cover the setup of the Guest VM, but you can connect to it via VNC or running `virsh connect <KVM Domain>` from the KVM host instance.

 Requirements